Planning to go on your first flight? Then read this helpful list of tips for first time flyers just for you.

 3. Learn the Dos and Don’ts

 What can you bring and what is not allowed?
+If you’re bringing your dog, will you be visiting pet-friendly airports along the way?
 What’s the maximum baggage weight?
 Can you bring your child’s stroller on the plane?
 These are the technicalities that are important for every traveler.

 You wouldn’t want to have problems with the weight limit when it’s minutes before the boarding, right?